 When I was growing up, South Philadelphia, the location of the famous ‘Rocky’ movie was always the Italian section.

-One distinct flavor of the Sunday dinner always included, of course, tomato sauce, which was most always referred to in the Italian section as ‘Tomato Gravy’
+One distinct flavor of the Sunday dinner included, of course, tomato sauce, which was almost always referred to in the Italian section as ‘Gravy’

-The red sauce lovingly prepared by the mother of the home was raved about by all family members in any self-respecting family, and her Tomato Gravy was always deemed to be the best.
+The red sauce lovingly prepared by the mother of the home was raved about by all family members in any self-respecting family, and her Tomato Gravy was always deemed to be the absolute best.

-This must have meant one exclusion, that being, eating out at any of the local Italian restaurants.
+This must-have meant one exclusion, that being, eating out at any of the local Italian restaurants.

 I can’t imagine anyone saying, give me anything on the menu BoBo, all except that which has any tomato gravy, for in those days everything was swimming in it.